reputage/didery/docs/modes/modes.rst

 Promiscuous mode allows multiple histories per DID.
 When DELETE requests are received a history is looked up using the DID and the public key included in the request.
 If no history is found an error is returned.
-If a history exists signatures are validated against the histories current signing key.
+If a history exists the requests signatures are validated against the histories current signing key.
 Only histories that contain the key sent in the DELETE request will be deleted.
+In this mode there is no way for one person to delete all histories connected to a single DID.

 Race Mode
 ---------